muppet9010/factorio-muppet-streamer/README.md

 Notes:

-- Explosives will fly in from offscreen to random locations around the target player within the accuracy settings.
+- Explosives will fly in from off screen to random locations around the target player within the accuracy settings.
 They may take a few seconds to complete their delivery as they fly in using their native throwing/shooting/spitting speed.
 - Weapons are on the "enemy" team (force) and so don't get affected by your research, but will be affected by any weapon research set on the "enemy" team by other mods.
 - targetPosition and targetOffset expects a table of the x, y coordinates.
 This can be in any of the following valid JSON formats (object or array): `{"x": 10, "y": 5}` or `[10, 5]`.